-- Comfortable And Support 400 pounds: This double hammocks fits 1 people comfortably, Lay down with your friend or loved one and still have plenty of room.
+- Comfortable And Support 400 pounds: This single hammocks fits 1 people comfortably, Lay down and still have plenty of room.
 Because of new 210T nylon, the BACKPACKING hammocks provide relaxing support for 400 pounds

-- Great Gift: Adults, kids, people who travel, beach goers, tent campers, they all LOVE out hammock!
-It's a great gift for traveling, camping, backpacking, or just hanging and relaxing in the patio
+- Great Gift: Adults, kids, people who travel, beach goers, tent campers, and fellow Winner all say they LOVE IT!
+A great gift for traveling, camping, backpacking, or just hanging and relaxing in the patio

-- Package: Include a single camping hammocks(55W x 108L inches), one hammock straps (10 feets) and two solid steel carabiners
+- Package: Include a single camping hammocks(108L * 55W inches), two basic hammock straps (10.5 feets) and two solid steel carabiners

-- Money Back Promise: We promise you will love our Hammock, or we'll return your money back in 5 hours.
-You can keep the hammock, this is our crazy promise.
-We don't lie
+- 100% satisfaction guaranteed: We guarantee you will love our Double Nylon Hammock, or we'll return your money back

 What's to like about the Honest Outfitters Single & Double Camping Hammock